wikimedia/mediawiki-libs-Dodo/README.md

   return the first Element with that id, in document order, and it is not very performant to compute the document order.

+## License and Credits

+The initial version of this code was written by Jason Linehan and is (c) Copyright 2019 Wikimedia Foundation.

+This code is distributed under the MIT license; see LICENSE for more info.